 After years of touring in support of the 2015 debut 'Compadre', McNeal and longtime drummer Andre Black return with 'Good Luck', an LP recorded by Grammy award-winning Ted Young (Kurt Vile, The Rolling Stones).
 Backed by an all-star band, the album weaves in and out of genre atop the analog hiss of a 1971 tape machine.
 Matthew McNeal delivers inventive storytelling over a groove-laden soundtrack, sonically mirroring the dynamic landscapes seen while weaving across the country.
 The LP was released in February 2018 via Matte Black Sound Company.

-McNeal and Black released a follow-up single ‘Change’ in September as the band wrapped up the Good Luck fall tour alongside Israel Nash.
+McNeal and Black released follow-up singles ‘Change’ and ‘All For Nothing’ in the Fall as the band wrapped up the Good Luck touring cycle alongside Israel Nash.

 'GOOD LUCK' LP - OUT 2/16/18